-- Styles: Johanniter is a versatile grape variety that can be used to produce a range of different wine styles, including still, sparkling, and dessert wines.
-Many Johanniter wines are made in a dry, crisp style that is similar to Sauvignon Blanc, but there are also some sweeter and more complex wines produced from this grape variety.
+- Styles: Johanniter is versatile and can produce a range of still, sparkling, and dessert wines.
+Many Johanniter wines are made in a dry, crisp style to emulate those racy Rieslings, but there are also some sweeter and more complex wines produced from this grape variety.

 So the best direction we take our Johanniter isn’t clear at all.

 Calardis Musqué is a white grape variety that is a cross between Bacchus & Seyval.
 A historic hybrid created in Germany in 1964.
 Calardis Musqué wines are fundamentally, highly aromatic.
 They are reminiscent of Gewürztraminer and if you have ever had the pleasure of drinking Gewürztraminer you will understand that is a very good thing.
 Gewürztraminer has this intense exotic bouquet of lychees which is going to be quite overpowering for some consumers just looking for a crisp wine to guzzle but for the person looking for a special journey these aromas are just that.

 There is a German vine breeding research institute, called the Geilweilerhof, where very intelligent people analyse the world of wine genetics, trying to find the best varieties for a changing world.
 In all of the varieties that they study – Calardis Musqué stands at the very top of their list when it comes to making white wines.
 Consistently high quality wines are achieved year after year.
 These wines stand out in their blind tastings and very often win them.